• Skip to primary navigation

 Note 1: Use 1 cup sweetened shredded coconut and ½ cup sugar.
 If using unsweetened shredded coconut, increase sugar to 1 cup.

-Note 2: I have gotten many questions asking how to tell if the pie is done baking.
+Note 2: I have received many questions asking how to tell if the pie is done baking.
 I use the jiggle test if the center of the pie only slightly jiggles, the pie is done.

-Note 3: I am not a registered dietician, I do my best to provide the most accurate nutritional values.
+I am not a registered dietician, I do my best to provide the most accurate nutritional values.
 Any nutritional data I provide is an approximation.
 Actual dietary information can vary based on ingredients and portion sizes

 Nutrition